Step 1: Customer identification program (CIP)

 By transitioning from a static, customer-by-customer view to a continuous, data-driven enterprise-wide model, this step ensures risk management keeps pace with evolving behavior and regulatory expectations.

-Step 6: Enhanced Due Diligence
+Step 6: Enhanced due diligence

 In cases where a customer poses a higher risk based on geography, business sector, ownership, or politically exposed status, EDD may be conducted to provide greater assurance.